The Digital Diary Revolution: Beyond the Paper Page

 Cortisol, Journaling, and Your Nervous System

-The 'True Self' Effect and the Guided Blank Page
+Honesty, Anonymity, and the Guided Blank Page

 Then there's the blank page problem.
 Paper offers no scaffolding, and for many people, that blankness triggers avoidance.
 Digital apps typically offer prompts, templates, and gentle nudges that lower the barrier to entry dramatically.